stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/LTDC/LTDC_AnimatedPictureFromSDCard/readme.txt

   * distributed under the License is distributed on an "AS IS" BASIS,
   * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   * See the License for the specific language governing permissions and
-  * limitations under the Licens
+  * limitations under the License
   *
   ******************************************************************************
   @endverbatim